Cardiovascular Topics in Liver Transplantation

 - Kymberly Watt, Mayo Clinic, Rochester, MN, USA

 - Chris Wray, UCLA, Los Angeles, CA, USA

 - Broadening knowledge of disease pathophysiology, diagnosis, and management of: cirrhotic cardiomyopathy, cardiovascular disease in high-risk populations such as those with NAFLD and Fontan-associated liver disease, cardiovascular risk stratification prior to liver transplantation, and long term cardiovascular outcomes after liver transplantation.

 - Fostering collaborations in basic and translational/clinical studies of cardiovascular diseases in liver patients.

 - Providing a platform for collaboration with related societies including but not limited to the American Heart Association, American Association for the Study of Liver Diseases, European Association for the study of the liver.

-- Tailoring educational needs for each member across the novice to expert spectrum using on-line educational series, webinars, annual meetings and workshops.
+- Tailoring educational needs for each member across the novice to expert spectrum using on-line educational series, webinars, annual meetings, and workshops.

-- Retaining active and motivated members by offering additional opportunities to serve in leadership positions within ILTS through development of subcommittees and workgroups.
+- Retaining active and motivated members by offering additional opportunities to serve in leadership positions within ILTS through the development of subcommittees and workgroups.

 - Increasing membership within ILTS by attracting non-liver specialists interested in multidisciplinary collaboration within the sphere of cardiovascular diseases in liver patients.

-- Establishing networking opportunities through in-person meetings at the ILTS annual meeting.
+- Establishing networking opportunities through in-person meetings at the ILTS Annual Meeting.